 [Germany, winter 1916/17] The British naval blockade caused great suffering in Germany.
-This winter, the need was dramatic: a rainy autumn had caused a potato slight and only half of the harvest could be saved, and then there was far too little coal.
+This winter, the need was dramatic.
+A rainy autumn had caused a potato slight and only half of the harvest could be saved, and then there was far too little coal.
 Thus, the households had no coal to heat, and the railroad no coal to operate the locomotives.
-This made it difficult to transport the few potatoes from the farmers to the consumers, and parts of the already small harvest got rotten during transportation.
+This made it difficult to transport the few potatoes from the farmers to the consumers.
+Moreover, parts of the already small harvest got rotten during transportation.

 In the “Stübchen”, Jacob looked at his empty shelves.
 He did not know where to get food.
-Long time since everything had been shifted to accommodate the needs of wartime economy, but the authorities failed to distribute the existing groceries across the country.
+Meanwhile, everything had been shifted to accommodate the needs of the wartime economy.
+However, the authorities failed to distribute the existing groceries across the country.
 A helpless rage grabbed him when he thought of the thriving black market.
 There were people who profited from other people’s plight, and this was seen by many people as great injustice and state failure.
-Jacob too was desperate.
+Jacob was desperate.
 The sight of so many men, just skin and bones, children, adults and old men, broke his heart.
-They would be easy victims to flu, tuberculosis and other diseases due to the weakened immune system.
+They would be easy victims to flu, tuberculosis, and other diseases due to the weakened immune system.
 Many would not survive these hunger years.